UPS Airlines Flight 6

-UPS Airlines Flight 6 was a cargo flight operated by UPS Airlines.
+UPS Airlines Flight 6 was a scheduled international cargo flight operated by UPS.
 On September 3, 2010, the Boeing 747-400F flying the route between Dubai, United Arab Emirates, and Cologne, Germany, developed an in-flight fire, which caused the aircraft to crash, killing both crew members, the only people on board.
 It was the first fatal air crash for UPS Airlines.
-The crash prompted a re-evaluation of safety procedures protecting airliners from cockpit smoke.
+The accident prompted a re-evaluation of safety procedures protecting airliners from cockpit smoke.

-History of the flight

-After arriving from Hong Kong earlier in the day, Flight 6 departed from Dubai International Airport at 14:53 UTC on September 3, 2010, bound for Cologne Bonn Airport in Germany.
-The designated crew were Captain Douglas Lampe (48), of Louisville, Kentucky, and First Officer Matthew Bell (38), from Sanford, Florida.
-Lampe had been flying for UPS Airlines for 15 years and had over 11,000 flight hours, with 4,000 hours flying in the Boeing 747-400.
-Bell had 4 years and 77 hours respectively, with 5,500 total flight hours.